-It is common to experience many forms of joint pain at night, especially knee pain.
-Typically if you are experiencing knee pain at night, it can be the result of your bed creating pressure points, poor sleeping alignment and the wrong sleeping position.
+It is common to experience joint pain at night, especially knee pain.
+Typically if you are experiencing knee pain at night, it can result from your bed creating pressure points, poor sleeping alignment, and the wrong sleeping position.

-Normal joint pain, especially in the hips, knees and shoulders, frequently worsens at night.
-Your sleep position, spinal alignment and the quality of your mattress are responsible for most of the pain, but in many cases, the fact that you are not moving throughout the night allows pressure to build up.
+Normal joint pain, especially in the hips, knees, and shoulders, frequently worsens at night.
+Your sleep position, spinal alignment, and mattress quality are responsible for most of the pain, but in many cases, the fact that you are not moving throughout the night allows pressure to build up.

-While not a cure for arthritis, if you want to avoid knee pain at night, you should make sure to get a good quality mattress and sleep with proper alignment.
-A good mattress will reduce pressure points which helps you avoid pressure points which help make sure that you don’t get knee pain in the first place.
-The best two mattress types for pressure relief are memory foam and natural latex, as they both contour to the pressure of the body.
+While not a cure for arthritis, if you want to avoid knee pain at night, you should get a good quality mattress and sleep with proper alignment.
+A good mattress will reduce pressure points which helps you avoid pressure points and helps ensure that you don’t get knee pain in the first place.
+The best two mattress types for pressure relief are memory foam and natural latex, which both contour to the body’s pressure.

-However, due to the off-gassing of VOC’s such as formaldehyde, which is common in most petroleum-based foam, including memory foam, I always recommend natural latex mattresses.
-Additionally, natural latex is also resilient, which means as force is applied to it, the foam pushes back, giving great support.
-When your mattress is resilient, spinal alignment is promoted, which is an important factor in reducing joint pain at night.
+However, due to the off-gassing of VOCs such as formaldehyde, which is possible(under sleep microclimate conditions) in some petroleum-based foam, including memory foam, I always recommend natural latex mattresses.
+Also, natural latex is resilient, which means as force is applied, the foam pushes back, giving great support.
+When your mattress is resilient, spinal alignment is promoted, which is essential in reducing joint pain at night.

 Sleeping On Your Side Can Cause Knee Pain.

 Yes, it is common for people when they sleep on their sides.
-Often this pain is caused because one knee lying on top of the other knee.
+This pain is often caused by one knee lying on the other.
 This places pressure on both of your knees which, over time, can cause pain.
-This is particularly common since as we sleep for around eight hours a night, this gives plenty of time for pressure on our knees to build up.
-This problem is typically worse for people who are less mobile as they typically don’t move around as much as and this again leads to more pressure build-up.
+This is particularly common since we sleep for around eight hours a night, giving us plenty of time for pressure on our knees to build up.
+This problem is typically worse for less mobile people as they usually don’t move around as much, leading to more pressure build-up.

 While knee pain can be caused by sleeping on your side, side sleeping is the best way to sleep.
-Luckily there is a simple way to avoid getting knee pain while sleeping on your side.
-If you place a pillow between your knees as you sleep, this has a cushioning effect while also distributing the pressure away from your joints and across a greater area of your knee.
-Additionally, placing a pillow between your knees aligns your hips and also your spine.
-When your hips and spine are in perfect alignment, you can avoid developing problems with other parts of your body as well.
+Luckily there is a simple way to avoid knee pain while sleeping on your side.
+If you place a pillow between your knees as you sleep, this has a cushioning effect while also distributing the pressure away from your joints and a greater area of your knee.
+Additionally, placing a pillow between your knees aligns your hips and spine.
+When your hips and spine are in perfect alignment, you can also avoid problems with other parts of your body.

-Furthermore, spinal alignment allows your muscles to relax while sleeping and promotes recovery.
-If you are recovering as you sleep, your body has a better chance to heal any possible problem from your joint pain and any other health condition.
+Furthermore, the good spinal alignment allows your muscles to relax while sleeping and promotes recovery.
+If you are recovering as you sleep, your body has a better chance of healing any possible problem from your joint pain and other health conditions.

 Sleeping On Your Back Can Cause Knee Pain

 Unfortunately, back sleeping can also lead to knee pain.
-The reason that back sleeping can often cause knee pain is because when you sleep facing up, your knees are often forced to overextend or lock up.
+Back sleeping can often cause knee pain because when you sleep facing up, your knees are often forced to overextend or lock up.
 When your knees are overextended, they become strained almost immediately.
-If your knee joint are in this position throughout the night, it is highly likely you will experience knee pain in the morning.
+If your knee joints are in this position throughout the night, you will likely experience knee pain in the morning.

 As a chiropractor, I never recommend back sleeping, and I have even created a guide for people who want to switch from back sleeping to side sleeping.
 However, if you are going to sleep on your side and want to avoid knee pain, there is a simple trick that you can use.
-Similar to when you side sleep, place a pillow just below your knees.
-This prevents the joint from entering extension, which prevents tension and stress building up in your knee through the night.
+Like when your side rests, place a pillow below your knees.
+This prevents the joint from entering the extension, which prevents tension and stress from building up in your knee through the night.

-Furthermore, placing a pillow below your knees relaxes the hip muscles and allows your back to relax.
-Similar to how the pillow prevents the extension of your knee joints the pillow relaxes your hips and takes your low back out of extension.
+Furthermore, placing a pillow below your knees relaxes the hip muscles and allows your back to rest.
+Similar to how the pillow prevents the extension of your knee joints, the pillow relaxes your hips and takes your low back out of attachment.

 How To Relieve Knee Pain Caused By Your Bed

 If you want to reduce knee pain in bed, one of the best things you can do is invest in a high-quality mattress.
-A good mattress will be much better at reducing pressure points, promoting spinal alignment and simply being more comfortable, all of which are vital factors if you want to prevent knee pain at night.
-As a chiropractor, I strongly recommend natural latex mattresses as they provide excellent pressure relief as well as promote spinal alignment.
-It’s the type of mattresses I recommend to all of my patients and the one I use to make sure that I avoid joint pain for as long as I can.
+A good mattress will be much better at relieving pressure points, promoting spinal alignment, and simply being more comfortable, all of which are vital factors if you want to prevent knee pain at night.
+As a chiropractor, I strongly recommend natural latex mattresses for joint pain, providing excellent pressure relief and promoting spinal alignment.
+It’s the type of mattress I recommend to all of my patients and the one I use to ensure that I avoid joint pain for as long as possible.

 There are many factors to consider to understand if you want to understand if your mattress is the cause of your knee pain at night.
 Before we can blame your mattress, you should consider possible pre-existing conditions such as OS.
-However, your mattress has a significant effect on both the quality of your sleep and pressure relief, which is vital for preventing and reducing knee pain.
+However, your mattress significantly affects both the quality of your sleep and pressure relief, which is vital for preventing and reducing knee pain.
 When you have a high-quality mattress, your shoulders, hips and spine will be better supported and maintain proper alignment throughout the night, which reduces strain on all your joints.
 As a chiropractor, I always recommend natural latex mattresses as they offer pressure-relieving qualities without the chemicals.